 A method to find people who have been exposed to a person with a confirmed case of an infectious disease, like COVID-19.

-Close contacts of someone who has been exposed to COVID-19 are at risk of being infected and infecting others, even if they don’t display any symptoms.
-Once close contacts are identified, they are asked to self-isolate for a 14-day period.
+Close contacts of someone who has been exposed to infectious disease are at risk of being infected and infecting others.
+Close contacts will need to isolate.

 Contact tracing has been around since before COVID.
 For example, it has been used to help identify people who may be at risk of Hepatitis C or HIV infection.